itisnotdone/mydocs/policy_based_routing.md

 - /etc/sysctl.conf

 When a server routes packets to a specific client(destination), the routing entry will be as follow.
-- Source: the IP addresse of the server's output interface
+- Source: the IP addresse of the output interface of the server
 - Gate Device: the output interface of the server
-- Gateway: the gateway IP of the source IP's network
+- Gateway: the gateway IP of the network of source IP
-- DST: the IP addresse or CIDR of the clients
+- Destination: the IP addresse or CIDR of the clients

 ```bash